joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 botex.start_otree_server(project_path="otree")
 ```

-Adjust the `project_path` parameter to where you installed your otree project.
+Adjust the `project_path` parameter to where you installed your oTree project.
 The above starts a development oTree server without authentication.
 If you want to require authentication (recommended for publicly accessible servers), you can set the `auth_level` parameter of `start_otree_server` to `'STUDY'`.
 In this case, you should also set the parameters `rest_key` and `admin_password`.

 Running the snippet from above, you should see the following output: